Skip to main content

 4. Model the Financials Independently

 Do not rely on the franchisor's financial projections.
 Build your own model using conservative revenue assumptions and real local costs.
-Our Financial Reality Calculator can help.
+Our Financial Reality Calculator can help you stress-test the numbers before committing capital.

 5. Understand Your Territory Rights